federicomaffei/yelp/README.md

 ###Possible future adds to the features:

- * The possibility to add an image or more along with a new restaurant.
+ * The possibility to add an image or more when creating a new restaurant.